-The Company generated \$56,172 from cash flows from operations during 2015 that was utilized to fund capital expenditures and make payments against our revolving credit facility.
-At December 31, 2015, we had \$33,312 in cash and cash equivalents and credit facilities with \$171,668 of availability.
-We believe this liquidity will provide the flexibility to operate the business in a prudent manner and weather a continued downturn in our markets.
+The Company generated \$18,405 from cash flows from operations during 2016 that was utilized to fund capital expenditures and make payments against our revolving credit facility.
+At December 31, 2016, we had \$30,363 in cash and cash equivalents and \$67,502 of availability under the Second Amendment to the Second Amended and Restated Credit Agreement while carrying \$159,565 in total debt.
+We believe this liquidity will provide adequate flexibility to operate the business in a prudent manner, continue to service our revolving debt facility, and weather a continued downturn in our markets.